project-repo/cagebreak/Bugs.md

 ## Issue 58

   * github issue number: #40
-  * Fixed: 2.0.2
+  * Fixed: 2.1.0

-Prior to version 2.0.2, the logic behind configuration file loading was broken.
+Prior to version 2.1.0, the logic behind configuration file loading was broken.
 This had the effect, that the default configuration file was not loaded when the user-specific config file was not present, instead leading to a termination of cagebreak.

+## Issue 59

+  * github issue number: N/A
+  * Fixed: 2.1.0

+Prior to release 2.1.0 `meson install` did not work perfectly.